-Students are placed into modern languages based on language background and placement test results.
-If you want to study Spanish, French, or German, you need to complete the ML Placement Exam for that language.
-You are not allowed to take the 111 level of a language if you have completed high school level 3 or higher, no matter what the placement exam results are.
-If you want to study Chinese, Japanese, or Latin, you MUST meet with your First Year Seminar adviser during summer orientation for instructions on how to proceed.
-Several ancient languages (i.e., Sanskrit, Biblical Hebrew, Classical Greek) are offered through other departments.
-For details, please consult with your First Year Seminar adviser during summer orientation.
+A modern language placement is based on language background and an online modern language placement examination.
+Students planning to study Spanish, French, or German need to complete the ML Placement Exam for that language.
+The examination information is found on the Modern Languages Program webpage.
+Students, having completed high school level 3 or higher, no matter what the placement examination results dictate, are prohibited from enrolling in a language at the 111 level.

+Students interested in studying Chinese, Japanese, or Latin, MUST meet with their First-Year Seminar advisor during summer orientation for instructions on how to proceed.
+Several ancient languages (i.e., Sanskrit, Biblical Hebrew, Classical Greek) are offered through other programs.
+For details, students should consult with their First-Year Seminar advisor.